Houdou/il2cppdump-mermaid/readme.md

 - Script will read all .cs file (excluding global) & generate mermaid code

 Hanv't test it against any other full scope
-Totally not guaranteed to work with other project
+Totally not guaranteed to work with other projects

+## Next step
+- Class relations with filter